josephmontes/wOBAvs.xwOBA/README.md

 ![Screenshot 2023-10-01 011350](https://github.com/josephmontes/xwOBAvs.wOBA/assets/125607783/7e1c699c-16c7-4b90-a56f-6d7c6e691c41)

   - The wOBA value for his Oppo Groundballs has plummeted from .414 to .357 to .267
-    - It is likely that the removal of the shift in 2023 has hurt batters that were getting by hitting Oppo Groundballs, like Bo Bichette
+    - It is reasonable to assume that the removal of the shift in 2023 has hurt batters that were getting by hitting Oppo Groundballs, like Bo Bichette
-    - Maybe defenses were bound to make this adjustment against Bichette because of his tendency to hit them so frequently
+    - Maybe defenses were bound to make this adjustment against Bichette anyways because of his tendency to hit Oppo GBs so frequently
     - Maybe Bichette is actually experiencing bad luck this year with his Oppo Groundballs (d_wOBA = .031) and is in store for a bit of a bounce back in 2024
-  - Regardless, he is an example of a player that has benefited from hitting a lot of Oppo Groundballs
+  - Regardless, Bo Bichette has exemplified taking advantage of the xwOBA differences on Oppo Groundballs by consistently hitting them over 2x more than the average rate
+    - Average Oppo GB% is 5.8%

-#### DJ LeMahieu is another fine example of a player similar to Bo Bichette
+#### DJ LeMahieu is an example of another player comparable to Bo Bichette

 ### List of batters with >= 75th percentile Center FB rate
 - The 75th percentile Center FB% value is **17%**